CristhianMotoche/cristhianmotoche.github.io/posts/2016-12-02-Organize-my-time.md

 ---
-title: WAIT IT IS NOT FINISHED - How to organize my tasks for being productive
+title: How to organize my tasks for being productive
 date: 2016-12-02 14:06:22
-tags: en, wait
+tags: en, organization
 description: This is the way I organize my tasks to feel more productive.
 ---